Leonardo-Boss/suckless-site/suckless.org/sucks/systemd.md

 * [readahead removed](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n950)
 	* The first thing swallowed in on Fedora was readahead.
 Now that (of course!) everyone is using an SSD (at least the developers of systemd do that) it can be removed.
 Why was it there?
-Could it be popped out into userspace to have the user decide about that it should be still done?
+Is it possible to make it a separate tool again?
 There's no time for that, we are implementing new features.

 -- Führerbunker, 2015-07-31